hanqihua01/Software-Testing-and-Verification-NUDT/README.md

-# Software-Testing-and-Validation
+# Software-Testing-and-Verification
-This is a record for my Software Testing and Validation course.
+This is a record for my Software Testing and Verification course.

 ## Presentation
 ### Is Mutation an Appropriate Tool for Testing Experiments?